haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.md

 In the top node, there can be an `<argument/>` node.
 The `<argument/>` node contains the configuration for that basic UI component.
 The `<argument/>` node's `name` attribute value must be `data`.
 The child nodes of the `<argument>` node will be the argument properties that will be passed in to the component.

 The top node can have nested nodes.
-Every nested node is regarded as a separate UI component (i.e. the toolbar).
-For example, if you want your listing to have a toolbar, then the top node is for the listing and a nested node represents a toolbar.
+Every nested node is regarded as a separate UI component (i.e. the toolbar). 例如， if you want your listing to have a toolbar, then the top node is for the listing and a nested node represents a toolbar.
 Nested nodes can also contain the `<argument>` node.

 ## 例如 of a basic component's configuration file